maist98/Storytelling-w-Data-Fork/README.md

 </script>

 ## Assignment C: [Makeover Monday](https://maist98.github.io/Storytelling-w-Data-Fork/Makeover%20Monday.html)

+For this assignment, I had to choose an existing visualization and make changes to it in an attempt to improve it.

-Please open the link to view the assignment.
+Click on the link next to the subtitle for the full assignment.

 ## Final Project [Part I] | [Part 2] | [Part 3]
 TBD